 What most people don't understand is that color falls on an infinitely continuous spectrum.
-We are presented with discrete choices in the form of color chips, and generally speaking these colors can be reproduced no problem.
-But everytime a color is reproduced it is created in a batch process.
-This goes for the color chips themselves, the paint, the colorants, and the colors - it is all subject to some sort of variation.
+We are presented with discrete choices in the form of color chips, and generally speaking these colors can be reproduced with no problem.
+But every time a color is reproduced, it is created in a batch process.
+This goes for the color chips themselves, the paint, the colorants, and the colors.
+They are all subject to some sort of variation.
 So when you buy paint at a paint store, you are getting a snapshot of a version of that color that falls within a range of acceptable variability.
 Most of the time that variation is not noticeable, but if you were to take the color swatch and make it as big as a wall, and then put a tiny spot of paint from your gallon onto the giant color chip, I guarantee you would see a difference.
-Your eye can detect very slight differences and this is the challenge with touching up.
+Your eye can detect very slight differences and this is the challenge with touching up paint.

 The only way to guarantee an exact match of the color you have on your wall would be for you to send us a sample and we will match your actual color.
-You can learn more here: http://www.myperfectcolor.com/Color-Matching-Services/33936.htm
+Read more about our Custom Color Matching Services.